 - Prep your muffin tin by adding a light layer of cooking spray and flour to 9 muffin cups.
 Skip the muffin liners as the muffins will just stick to them.

 - In a large bowl, combine the cornstarch, baking soda, salt, cinnamon, and all but one tablespoon of the flour.
 Mix well.

-- In a separate bowl, add the Green Valley Creamery Lowfat or Whole Milk Kefir, one large egg, coconut oil, vanilla extract, and brown sugar.
+- In a separate bowl, add the Green Valley Creamery Lowfat or Whole Milk Kefir, one large egg, butter, vanilla extract, and brown sugar.
 Feel free to use less brown sugar for a healthier muffin.
 Mix until combined.

 - Peel and finely chop your favorite apple variety.
 Add to a bowl with the lemon juice and toss to coat the apples thoroughly.
 Discard any extra lemon juice.
 Add the extra tablespoon of flour and lightly coat the apple pieces.
 This step will help the apples spread evenly throughout your muffins.

 - Combine the dry and wet ingredients.
 Don't over mix though as it will cause your muffins to be much denser.

 - Fill each muffin cups about 3/4th of the way full.

 - To make the crumble topping, in another bowl combine the flour, quick oats, cinnamon, and brown sugar.
 Add the melted butter and mix well to combine.
 You can adjust the flour and butter amounts if the mix is too wet or dry.